cramik/discord-video-compress/readme.md

 | Poster has nitro |50|
 | Max boost server |100|

 If you have a method to simplify runner and helper to one file, please make a pull request.
-I'm sure there is one but this is based only one what I already had available
+I'm sure there is one, but this is based only on what I already had available